vsch/SmartData/README.md

 - `SmartImmutableData<V>`: immutable value of V, never changes, equivalent to a constant
 - `SmartVolatileData<V>`:  volatile value of V, updated via `instance.value = aValue`
-- `SmartSnapshotData<V>`: immutable copy of a changing value, can us `instance.isStale` to test whether the copy is out of date
+- `SmartCachedData<V>`: immutable copy of a changing value, can us `instance.isStale` to test whether the copy is out of date
+- `SmartSnapshotData<V>`: immutable copy of a changing value, `instance.isStale` is always false, use to create immutable copy of mutable data.
 - `SmartComputedData<V>`: computed value, update via `instance.nextVersion()`
-- `SmartUpdateDependentData<V>`: computed value that is based on 1..n other versioned data instances.
+- `SmartUpdateDependentData<V>`: computed value that is dependent on other smart data values.
 Test via `instance.isStale` and use `instance.nextVersion()` to update
-- `SmartDependentData<V>`: computed value same as SmartDependentData, except automatically updates on access to any of its properties if dependent data changed since last update, otherwise returns previously computed value
+- `SmartDependentData<V>`: computed value same as SmartDependentData, except automatically updates on access to its value property if dependent data changed since last update, otherwise returns previously computed value
 - `SmartUpdateIterableData<V>`: computed value based on iteration over dependent data, Test via `instance.isStale` and use `instance.nextVersion()`
-- `SmartIterableData<V>`: computed based on iteration over dependent data, except automatically updates on access to any of its properties if dependent data changed since last update, otherwise returns previously computed value
+- `SmartIterableData<V>`: computed based on iteration over dependent data, except automatically updates on access to any of its value property if dependent data changed since last update, otherwise returns previously computed value
+- `SmartUpdateVectorData<V>`: computed value based on iteration over dependent data of the same type `V`, Test via `instance.isStale` and use `instance.nextVersion()`
+- `SmartVectorData<V>`: computed based on iteration over dependent data of the same type `V`, except automatically updates on access to any of its value property if dependent data changed since last update, otherwise returns previously computed value
 - `SmartLatestDependentData<V>`: computed value based on the value of the dependent that has the greatest `versionSerial`.
 In the event more than one dependent has the same serial which is greatest, then the value of the first one is returned.
+Automatically updates its value property on access if it is stale.
 - `SmartVersionedDataAlias<V>`: a versioned value that holds another versioned value, returned versionSerial will be the greater of versionSerial of the contained value or the value returned by SmartVersionManager.nextSerial at the time when the alias was set.
 This allows versioned aliases to be switched causing any other versioned values that depend on their values to be updated, similarly if the contained value is updated it too will cause dependent updates.
+- `SmartVersionedProperty<V>`: a versioned value that can be connected to any other smart data value of the same type `V`.
+It exposes a `value` getter/setter that cab be programmatically modified and `connect(aliased: SmartVersionedDataHolder<V>)` and `disconnect()` methods to connect data points.
+The `value` property will return the latest version value either set with the value setter or via the connected data point value change.

+    ```kotlin
+    fun prop() {
+        val prop = SmartVersionedProperty(0)
+        val control = SmartVolatileData(5)

+        prop.value == 0  // true
+        prop.connect(control)

+        prop.value == 5 // true
+        prop.value = 10

+        prop.value == 10 // true

+        control.value = 6
+        prop.value == 6
+    }
+    ```

+- `SmartVersionedPropertyArray<V>`: a property that is also an array of properties accessible via get(int).
+Changes to its value can be done through the `value` property on the instance or through the `value` property of its array of properties.
+If the latest change is done on the `value` of the instance then the `value` will be distributed to the array properties via a user provided function.
+If the latest change is in one of the contained array properties then the `instance.value` will be the aggregated `value` computed on the instances via a user provided aggregate function.
+Used to aggregate and distribute column widths in a table column that spans multiple columns.
+You may find other uses for it.

+    The instance `connect()` method can be used to get/set the `value` property.
+Similarly, `get(n).connect(...)` can be used to do the same for contained array of properties.
+The reverse is also true, you can use the instance to provide a value to another property, and the same for contained array of properties.

+    This way the class can be used as an aggregator of properties or distributor, depending on how it is wired to other data points.

+I don't think in prose so it may be easier to understand the uses with some sample code.
 For example the following code will create a computed value that is always the sum of its dependents:

 ```kotlin
     fun test_Sum() {